opengeostat/OG-user_guide/geostat_notes/about_minimum_width_of_veins.md

 # Geostat note.
-About using minimum width in vein modeling.
+About using minimum width for vein modelling.

 Minimum width is a modelling parameter or constraint that is usually applied at the time of modelling narrow veins.
 The most common reason for imposing a minimum width is to ensure the average grade interpolated is similar to the grade of mining stopes.
 However, the same results are obtained by adding dilution.